Prefer to read this on your favorite ebook device?

 “Getting a little excited, are we?”
 I couldn’t keep the grin out of my voice as I kicked off my shoes and dug my toes into the carpet and stretched.
 Getting home in the evenings was one of the best perks of the day.
-Switching the phone to my other hand, I picked up the low heeled pumps and stepped into the bedroom.
+Switching the phone to my other hand, I picked up my low heeled pumps and stepped into the bedroom.

 “Yes.
 No?
 Mostly I’m totally stressing out!
 Richie is useless at this stuff.
 He’s got no idea that Peach, Taffeta Peach, and Candy Peach aren’t in any way the same color.”
 Debbie sighed from the other end of the line.
 “Honestly, he could try a little harder.
 We’ll only get married once.”

-I didn’t have any idea what the differences of those colors were either, but figured it wasn’t the time to say so.
+I didn’t have any idea what the differences between those colors were either but figured it wasn’t the time to say so.
 I tucked the shoes away in the closet and grabbed a pair of gray sweat pants and an old Beatles t-shirt, feeling the day slide off my shoulders as I changed.
 “You’ve known he’s been color impaired for years, love won’t change that.
 Or have you forgotten his color choices for the college mixer two years ago?”
 Drifting to the kitchen, I pulled down my favorite cup, chipped handle and all, and filled it with water and stuck it in the microwave to heat.